midjji/PSMNet/README.md

+# python 3.7 and pytorch 4.1 compatability port.
+Basically its the same as before, it trains fine and can load the pretrained models.
+Regardless of if the original or this version is used there is a minor issue with training pretrained versions, specifically I think it has to do with the batchnorm params not beeing loaded.
+Basically it will converge in a few iterations to a correct answer however.

 # Pyramid Stereo Matching Network

 This repository contains the code (in PyTorch) for "[Pyramid Stereo Matching Network](https://arxiv.org/abs/1803.08669)" paper (CVPR 2018) by [Jia-Ren Chang](https://jiarenchang.github.io/) and [Yong-Sheng Chen](https://people.cs.nctu.edu.tw/~yschen/).

 ### Citation
 ```